-Exploring Mastercard's Latest Chargeback Mandates
+Exploring Mastercard's Chargeback Mandates

-- Reason code 4842 (Late Presentment) is now invalid.
+- Reason code 4842 (Late Presentment) was retired.

 - For canceled recurring payments, supporting documentation is required for the first chargeback, even if there was a previous recurring payment chargeback involving the same merchant and PAN.
 This can be either new documentation or the same documentation provided in the previous chargeback.